Bias-Variance in Machine Learning: Trade-off, Examples

 Bias variance concepts and interview questions

-Bias and variance are two important properties of machine learning models.
 In this post, you will learn about the concepts of bias & variance in relation to the machine learning (ML) models.
-Bias refers to how well your model can represent all possible outcomes, whereas variance refers to how sensitive your predictions are to changes in the model’s parameters.
-The tradeoff between bias and variance is a fundamental problem in machine learning, and it is often necessary to experiment with different model types in order to find the balance that works best for a given dataset.
-In addition to learning the concepts related to bias vs variance trade-off, you would also get a chance to take a quiz which would help you prepare for data scientists / ML Engineer interviews.
-As data scientists / ML Engineer, you must get a good understanding of Bias & Variance concepts in order to build models that generalize in a better manner or have lower generalization errors.
+You will learn about the tradeoff between bias and variance which is a fundamental problem in machine learning, and it is often necessary to experiment with different model types in order to find the balance between model bias and variance that works best for a given dataset.

 Model Bias & Variance Intuition